JuanLir4/FacialExpressionRecognition/README.md

 ## Example:
 <img src="giftest.gif" alt="giftest">
-ote: At present, the model can only detect one person at a time.
+Note: At present, the model can only detect one person at a time.
 I intend to improve this limitation as well as enhance the accuracy of the model in future iterations.

 ## Installed Libraries and Dataframes
 The following libraries are required for running this project: